LathikaKaippilly/ContactManager_complete/README.md

 #Development

-To start modify app files navigate to ContactManager_complete in terminal(ubuntu) then execute
+To start modifying app files navigate to ContactManager_complete in terminal(ubuntu) then execute

 npm install and npm install flux.